 How Do You Measure Contrast Sensitivity?

-The most common way to check for a contrast sensitivity problem is using a Pelli-Robson contrast sensitivity chart.
+The most common way is using a Pelli-Robson contrast sensitivity chart.
 The chart features horizontal lines of uppercase letters of the same size.

-This vision test is usually performed while wearing your eyeglasses or contact lenses (if needed).
+This vision test is usually performed while wearing eyeglasses or contact lenses (if needed).
+As you move from left to right, the contrast of each letter decreases.

-Sine-Wave Grating
+What is the Sine-Wave Grating Test?

 A more sophisticated way of taking contrast sensitivity measurements uses sine-wave grating targets.

+You look look at multiple gratings on a computer screen or wall chart.
 This information tells the doctor how well you can see under low, medium, and high-contrast situations.

 Your doctor can then plot a graph of these results to determine your contrast sensitivity function (CSF).
 CSF is more informative than visual acuity in determining an individual's spatial vision abilities.